SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_11](images/ex_01_11.png)

-12. You have the possibility to create projections for each CDS View (e.g. creating a filter), but in this exercise no projections are required and hence you can skip the creation of a projection.
+12. You have the possibility to create projections for each CDS View (e.g. creating a filter), but in this exercise no projections are required and hence you can skip the creation of projections.

       As a next step, click on the icon adjacent to *Select Target Connection*.